 Get the supplement that helps you drill even further into MSBuild—and maximize your control over the software build and deployment process.
 Designed as a companion to the popular book Inside the Microsoft Build Engine: Using MSBuild and Team Foundation Build, Second Edition, this supplement extends your knowledge by covering what’s new in Visual Studio 2012 for MSBuild and Team Foundation Build.
 You’ll also gain a fresh cookbook of examples to help you get productive with UI changes, batching, Team Foundation Server, offline apps, database publishing, and other essential topics.

-You can purchase your copy from O’Reilly, from Amazon, or from Ada’s Technical Books and Cafe.
+You can purchase your copy from The Microsoft Press Store, from Amazon, or from Ada’s Technical Books and Cafe.

 You can find the TOC in this previous post, which announced our release to the printer.